 The following method can be used with all concrete, fired clay or stone edgings.
 It can be split into 3 simple operations...

 The bedding concrete should be laid out, approx 100-150mm thick before compacting, along where the edging is required.
 This is sometimes known as ' Windrow Bedding '.
 Lay out 10 or so linear metres at a time and compact by trampling.
 Prepare the bed with a trowel or spade so that it is approximately 25mm proud, adding extra bedding if required.
-Then lay the edging as shown below before continuing with the next section of concrete bedding
+Then the edging is laid as shown below before continuing with the next section of concrete bedding

 This image shows 150mm Type EF Edging Kerbs being laid to a public footpath.
-Ignore the timber structure in the background: it has nothing to do with the edging kerbs.

 Note the windrow bedding, and that the concrete has been brought up the front face of the edging, to help keep it in place.
 The depth of bedding is excessive in this particular example - I'll have to have a word with the lads about wasting concrete!
 The sub-base should have been 'topped-up' to ensure that only 100-150mm of concrete bedding was used, rather than the 300mm or so that is evident in this image.